NFL Playoff Betting in New York

-When there’s an NFL game on, you can rest assured that plenty of action will come in for legal and regulated sportsbooks.
-From the first game straight through to the final tilt of the regular season, each NFL game on the docket will be heavily bet.
-Come playoff time, the already massive level of interest will rise even further.
+When there’s an NFL game on, plenty of action comes in for legal and regulated sportsbooks.
+Come playoff time, the already massive level of betting interest rises even further.

-For the NFL Playoffs, even the casual fans who don’t pay much attention during the year get involved.
-Each game on the playoff menu is must-see TV, and tons of wagers will come in for all bet types.
-Betting on the NFL Playoffs can be highly entertaining and potentially rewarding.
-We’re going to cover everything you need to know about betting on the NFL Playoffs here.
+NFL Playoff odds draw in even the casual fans who don’t pay much attention during the NFL season.
+Each game is must-see TV, and there are tons of unique bets to get your money down on.
+See below for everything you need to know about betting on the NFL Playoffs online in New York.

 The first legal and regulated NY sportsbooks opened up in the summer of 2019.
 Today, there are multiple shops sprinkled across the upstate region.
-The hope is that an online and mobile sportsbooks rollout won’t be too far out in the future, but NY residents have perfectly safe options to explore in neighboring New Jersey and Pennsylvania.
+Options have expanded even further with the introduction of legal online sports betting for NY residents.
 Here’s how to get involved.

 Beginning with the 2020 regular season, the NFL tweaked the structure of the postseason.
 Since 1990, 12 teams made it to the dance, six each from the AFC and NFC.
 For 2020 and moving forward, now 14 teams qualify for the NFL Playoffs, seven from each of the two conferences.